drshahizan/software-engineering/proposal/submission/sec02/Allen/readme.md

 ### 5. Software Process Model:
 This section describe the ideal software process model for this system development.
 The write-up must consist of:
-- Explanation of the goal of the software process model.
+- The goal of the software process model is to provide a systematic and structured approach to software development that maximizes efficiency, reduces risk, and improves the overall quality of the UTM online grading system.
-- Choose the ideal software process model and give justification.
+- For the UTM online grading system, the ideal software process model would be the iterative and incremental model.
+The iterative and incremental model is a flexible and adaptable approach that involves a series of iterations, each consisting of planning, designing, developing, testing, and delivering phases.
+This model is ideal for projects where requirements are likely to change or evolve, as it allows for flexibility and adaptability.
 - The illustration of chosen software process model that relates to your project and shows every phase involved in the chosen software process model
 - Describe detailed activities that are relevant to every phase of the software process model (you may use a Gantt chart or any suitable project management tool).
 Determine the suitable duration for every phase and assign the person in charge.
 Also, propose the appropriate deliverables/products/outputs for every phase.
 - It should also describe the testing methodologies, project management practices, and quality assurance processes.